jwcarr/eyekit/GUIDE.md

 Input–Output
 ------------

 Eyekit is not especially committed to any particular file format; so long as you have an x-coordinate, a y-coordinate, and a duration for each fixation, you are free to store data in whatever format you choose.
-However, as we have seen briefly above, Eyekit provides built-in support for JSON, where a typical data file might look somthing like this:
+However, as we have seen briefly above, Eyekit provides built-in support for JSON, where a typical data file might look something like this:

 ```json
 {